-3 It should also be mentioned here that this paper is concerned about privately owned and controlled firms only.
+2 It should also be mentioned here that this paper is concerned about privately owned and controlled firms only.
 Many of the conceptual issues discussed here are, of course, similar.
 But SOEs form a distinct category and their governance should be analyzed separately.
 I am grateful to Sadrel Reza for helpful discussions with regards to SOEs.

-4 As Suehiro (1993, 1997) correctly points out "[t]he body of research ... confronting directly the phenomenon referred to as "family business" is surprisingly small in quantity and rather shallow in its theoretical consideration of the subject matter" (1993, p.
+3 As Suehiro (1993, 1997) correctly points out "[t]he body of research ... confronting directly the phenomenon referred to as "family business" is surprisingly small in quantity and rather shallow in its theoretical consideration of the subject matter" (1993, p.
 379).
 Within the scanty theoretical tradition, starting with Berle and Means (1932) and especially in Chandler (1977) the passing away of family enterprise and the rise of 'managerial firm' has been accepted as an indisputable stylized fact.
 In reality, however, family-based enterprises and family control have been remarkably obdurate, especially in Asia.
+See also the interesting work by Okazaki(2001) on the role of Zaibatsu in pre-war Japan.